DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

                 - emphasizing: full-duplex, connection-oriented protocol
                 - uses three-way handshake, which makes it a connection-oriented protocol.
                 - It supports full-duplex communications, is connection-oriented, and employs reliable sessions.
+                - 🔨Flow control, or congestion control, is manipulated by using sliding windows in the Transmission Control Protocol (TCP).
+Sliding windows change the number of packets that can be sent before an acknowledgment is required.
+This allows the window size to change if congestion or packet loss is detected.
+Larger windows increase the number of packets that can be sent before an acknowledgment is required, and smaller windows decrease the number of packets that can be sent before an acknowledgment is required.
+                - 🔨TCP Checksum: Instead of CRC, TCP uses a checksum to verify data integrity.
+The checksum is a simpler form of error detection than CRC.
+It is calculated over the TCP header and data and included in the TCP segment.
+The receiving end performs the same checksum calculation and compares the result with the checksum received.
+If they match, the data is accepted; if not, it is rejected.
+UDP Checksum provides integrity for UDP datagrams; it is optional in IPv4 but mandatory in IPv6.
             - 🛠️User Datagram Protocol (UDP)
                 - connectionless protocol that provides fast, best-effort delivery of **datagrams** (self-container unit of data)
                 - User Datagram Protocol (UDP) does not employ a handshake